intersystems/cms0057-sample-deploy/README.md

 ## sample_deploy

 This directory has the following sample files for container stack deployment.
 Note that it includes deployment files for both Payer Services and InterSystems API Manager (IAM) containers in a single directory.
 Each product, however, runs in its own independent container stack.
+Therefore, you may maintain a separate, independent directory like this for each of your components, and deploy your stacks on same or different hosts.

 The Payer Services container stack deployment files include:
   - IRIS configurations under `./config/`, including: